spoonapps/docs/reference/samples/4-python.md

 ### Python

 In this tutorial, we'll walk you through how to create and containerize a basic Python web application.
-We'll also show you how to automate the creation of new images of your web application using **SpoonScripts** and walk you through some of the basics of the Spoonium containerization network stack.
+We'll also show you how to automate the creation of new images of your web application using **SpoonScripts** and walk you through some of the basics of the Spoon containerization network stack.

 **Topics Covered**

 - The basic container/image creation path
 - Copying local files into a container
 - Automating image creation with SpoonScript
-- The Spoonium network stack
+- The Spoon network stack

 #### Create the App